 8. How to cut clothing tags

 If you like to sew you need to use a seam ripper from time to time (or all the time, it depends).
 As for me, I may have earned a master’s degree in seam ripping.
 Even now, after 30 years of sewing, I still make mistakes and need to correct them.
 Also, if you like upcycling (making something new from old clothes, for example) you may need to rip lots of seams to be able to use old garments.

 You know, there are different methods to rip seams with a seam ripper.
 What method to use?
-It depends on the weight of your fabric, how tightly seams are stitched and stitch settings of your sewing machine.
+It depends on the weight of your fabric, how tightly seams are stitched, and the stitch settings of your sewing machine.
 But I would advise you to always have a proper light so you can see individual stitches of the seams.

 Best seam ripper

 I would like to show you this very interesting seam ripper, called seam-fix.
 It’s not a common seam ripper – it has a thread “eraser”.
 I never knew such a thing existed until I bought this.
 Let me tell you how to use it.

 Hold your fabric tight and just slide the part with a red ball under the stitches you want to remove.
 Carefully push the seam ripper through the seam and the blade will cut the thread easily.
 If you are using it this way you don’t have to worry about making holes in your fabric because the red ball protects the fabric from getting ripped.

 Now we are left with many tiny pieces of thread.
 Before I spent so much time picking those little threads.
 But now I have this yellow rubber tip – it’s awesome!
 I just rub the eraser over the fabric – and voila!
 No more picking cut pieces of thread!